DylanBaine/teamup/README.md

 ## Features
     *Add Users
     *Add groups and assign users to groups
-    *Add Doc pages (posts)
+    *Add Posts
+    *Manage what posts and post types that a user can edit, update, and delete.
+    *Mange what posts types a user can create.
-    *Manage what docs users can and can't see with permissons *Add files to share with posts
+    *Add files to share with posts

 ## Database